AMWA-TV/bcp-003/best-practice-authorisation.md

 ### Authorisation Server Response

-Successful authorisation requests shall be serviced by the authorisation server as defined in [RFC 6749](RFC-6749) Section 5.1.
+Successful authorisation requests shall be serviced by the Authorisation Server as defined in [RFC 6749](RFC-6749) Section 5.1.
 Additionally the `expires_in` and `refresh_token` fields MUST be included in the response.